 Common Pest Identification In Boise & Meridian, ID

-While some pests are well known, others might leave you with some questions when you see them in your Boise house or Meridian business.
+While some pests are well known, others might leave you with some questions when you see them in your Idaho home or business.
 We've designed our Pest Library to answer those questions about the pests most common in our service area.

 Ants are insects and have become one of the most common pests that find a way into our homes and businesses.
 Like all insects, ants have three body parts: head, thorax, and abdomen.
 A hard waterproof exoskeleton covers and protects their body.